esarks/SkylerThomas2/14_chapter-11-redemptions-story-secular.md

 Until finally, in the fullness of time, the Seed comes: Jesus, born of a woman, who crushes the serpent's head at the cross.

 Redemption wasn't an afterthought.
 It was promised from the beginning.
+John Piper writes:

+> "The gospel is not a new plan.
+It is the revelation of God's eternal purpose—the mystery hidden for ages but now revealed."
+>
+> — John Piper, *God is the Gospel*

+Before the foundation of the world, God knew.
+Before sin entered, redemption was planned.
+This is the depth of His love.

 **Joseph's Story (Genesis 37-50)**

 Joseph's story is one of the clearest pictures of "nothing is wasted" in all of Scripture.

-Betrayed by his brothers.
-Sold into slavery.
-Falsely accused by Potiphar's wife.
-Imprisoned.
-For years, it looked like total waste.

-But God was weaving a story of redemption.
+Picture seventeen-year-old Joseph, his father's favorite, wearing the coat of many colors that marks him as special.
+His brothers hate him for it—hate him for the favoritism, hate him for the dreams he tells about them bowing down to him.

+One day they're far from home, tending flocks.
+Joseph comes to check on them.
+And they see their chance.

+They grab him.
+Strip off the hated coat.
+Throw him into an empty cistern—a dry pit in the ground.
+They sit down to eat lunch while he's calling for help from the darkness below.
+Then they sell him to passing traders.
+Twenty shekels of silver.
+Their brother, sold like livestock.

+Joseph ends up in Egypt as a slave in Potiphar's house.
+He works his way up, proves himself trustworthy—and Potiphar's wife notices him.
+She propositions him.
+He refuses.
+Day after day, she pursues him.
+Finally, she grabs his cloak, and when he runs, she uses it as evidence: "He attacked me!"

+Joseph goes to prison.
+An innocent man, imprisoned for doing the right thing.
+For years, he's there.
+He interprets dreams for fellow prisoners—the cupbearer and the baker.
+He asks the cupbearer to remember him when he's released.
+But the cupbearer forgets.
+Two more years pass.

+Then Pharaoh has a dream.
+The cupbearer finally remembers Joseph.
+And Joseph is brought from prison to palace in a single day.
+He interprets Pharaoh's dream—seven years of plenty followed by seven years of famine.
+Pharaoh puts him in charge of preparing Egypt for the coming crisis.

 The pit led to Potiphar's house.
-Prison led to the palace.
-And ultimately, Joseph's suffering positioned him to save not just Egypt, but his own family—the very ones who betrayed him.
+The prison led to the palace.
+And ultimately, Joseph's position saves not just Egypt, but his own family—the very brothers who betrayed him—when they come begging for food during the famine.

-His words capture the heart of redemption: "You intended to harm me, but God intended it for good."
+When his brothers finally recognize him and fear his revenge, Joseph speaks words that capture the heart of redemption:

+"You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives" (Genesis 50:20).

 What others meant for evil, God meant for good.
-What looked like wasted years became the preparation for his purpose.
+What looked like wasted years—slavery, false accusation, imprisonment—became the preparation for his purpose.

-Nothing—not the betrayal, not the slavery, not the false accusations, not the imprisonment—was wasted in God's economy.
+Nothing—not one moment of suffering—was wasted in God's economy.

 **Peter's Denial and Restoration (Luke 22:31-32; John 21:15-19)**

-Jesus warned Peter: "Simon, Simon, Satan has asked to sift all of you as wheat.
+Earlier that same night, Jesus had warned him: "Simon, Simon, Satan has asked to sift all of you as wheat.
 But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers" (Luke 22:31-32).

-Peter did deny Jesus.
-Three times.
+Peter had protested: "Lord, I'm ready to go with you to prison and to death!"
+But Jesus knew better: "Before the rooster crows today, you will deny three times that you know me."

+Hours later, it happens.
+Jesus is arrested.
+Peter follows at a distance to the high priest's courtyard.
+It's cold.
+A fire burns in the center.
+People are gathered around it for warmth.
+Peter stands with them, trying to blend in, trying to stay close to Jesus without being identified as one of His followers.

+A servant girl looks at him in the firelight.
+"This man was with him."

+Peter's response is immediate: "Woman, I don't know him."

+A little later, someone else sees him: "You also are one of them."

+"Man, I am not!"

+About an hour passes.
+Peter is still there, still trying to remain anonymous.
+Another person insists: "Certainly this fellow was with him, for he is a Galilean."

+Peter replies with emphasis: "Man, I don't know what you're talking about!"

+Immediately, while he's still speaking, the rooster crows.
+And at that moment, Jesus—being led past—turns and looks at Peter.
+Their eyes meet across the courtyard.
+And Peter remembers the prediction.
+He goes outside and weeps bitterly.

 The enemy's attack was real.
+Satan sifted Peter.
+The denial happened—three times, just as Jesus said it would.

 But Jesus' prayer was more powerful than Satan's sifting.

-And after the resurrection, Jesus restored Peter—three questions, three affirmations, three commissions.
+After the resurrection, Jesus finds Peter fishing on the Sea of Galilee.
+They cook breakfast on the beach.
+And Jesus restores Peter—three questions mirroring the three denials, three affirmations of love, three commissions to feed His sheep.

+"Simon son of John, do you love me?"

+"Yes, Lord, you know that I love you."

+"Feed my lambs."

+Three times Jesus asks.
+Three times Peter answers.
+Three times Jesus commissions him.

-The enemy's attack was reversed.
-The damage was redeemed.
+The threefold denial is answered with threefold restoration.
+The damage is redeemed.
+The enemy's attack is reversed.

 The devil's goal was to destroy Peter.
 But Jesus' goal was to strengthen him through the trial.
 And Jesus won.